AmberDanielleRansom/Shred-Burn/README.md

 # Shred & Burn Gym Website
 By Amber Ransom
 # Overview
 This is a gym website designed to assist people in joining a gym and getting a membership.
 This site is very basic and has simple navigation!
+It has a section for what classes are available, membership pricing, images of gym members in a gallery, and a contact section where you can choose which membership you would like!
 # Technologies Used:
 * Html
 * CSS